Anas-Ehab/NoteHub/Certs/TCMSecurity/LinuxPrivilegeEscalation.md

 ## Kernel Exploits
 * A kernel is a computer program that controls everything in the system.
 It facilitates the communication between the hardware and software.
+* Identify the operating system/version and try to find any exploits for that kernel.
+* Known CVEs: DirtyCow.

+### Manual Method
+* *uname -a* - Copy the system info and try to find CVEs for it.

+## Stored Passwords
+* Check the commands history by typing *history*.
+* Check the bash history by *cat .bash_history*.